GA-NIFS: high prevalence of dusty and metal-enriched outflows in massive and luminous star-forming galaxies at

-Outflows are observed across multiple gas phases (ionized, neutral, and molecular), all of which should be taken into account to fully characterize their global properties and impact on host galaxies.
-Nevertheless, the ionized phase is the most frequently studied, as it can be traced through strong rest-frame optical emission lines such as \Ha and \OIIIb.
-Since these lines can be accessed by ground based observatories with spectroscopic capabilities out to $z\leq2.5$ (where they are shifted into the near-infrared regime), ionized outflows have been extensively studied in large samples of star forming (SF) galaxies and AGN in the local Universe \citep[e.g.,][]{ciconeOutflowsComplexStellar2016, pernaXraySDSSSample2017} and across the last $\sim11$~Gyrs of cosmic time \citep[e.g.,][]{newmanSINSZCSINFSURVEY2012, forsterschreiberKMOS3DSurveyDemographics2019b, swinbankEnergeticsStarburstdrivenOutflows2019a, concasBeingKLEVERCosmic2022}.
-Overall, ionized galactic outflows are frequently ($70-100\%$) identified in AGN hosts both at low \citep[][]{harrisonKiloparsecscaleOutflowsAre2014, villarmartinTriggeringMechanismProperties2014} and high ($z\sim3$) redshifts \citep[][]{brusaXshooterRevealsPowerful2015, templeIIIEmissionLine2019, kakkadSUPERIISpatially2020, tozziSUPERVIIIFast2024}.
-In the local Universe, the incidence in main-sequence star-forming galaxies is very low \citep[e.g., $1\%$;][]{rodriguezdelpinoPropertiesIonizedOutflows2019} but, since their incidence increases with star formation activity, they become almost ubiquitous in galaxies with the highest star formation rates (SFRs) such as ULIRGs \citep[Ultra Luminous Infrared Galaxies; e.g.,][]{arribasIonizedGasOutflows2014}.
-At Cosmic Noon ($z=2-3$), the detection rate in SF galaxies increases, probably because observations generally target brighter (thus more active and massive) systems \citep{genzelSinsSurvey22011, newmanSINSZCSINFSURVEY2012, forsterschreiberKMOS3DSurveyDemographics2019b, freemanMOSDEFSurveyBroad2019}.
+Outflows are observed across multiple gas phases (ionised, neutral, and molecular), all of which should be taken into account to fully characterise their global properties and impact on host galaxies.
+Nevertheless, the ionised phase is the most frequently studied, as it can be traced through strong rest-frame optical emission lines such as \Ha and \OIIIb.
+Since these lines can be accessed by ground-based observatories with spectroscopic capabilities out to $z\leq2.5$ (where they are shifted into the near-infrared regime), ionised outflows have been extensively studied in large samples of star-forming galaxies and AGNs in the local Universe \citep[e.g.][]{ciconeOutflowsComplexStellar2016, pernaXraySDSSSample2017} and across the past $\sim11$~Gyrs of cosmic time \citep[e.g.][]{newmanSINSZCSINFSURVEY2012, forsterschreiberKMOS3DSurveyDemographics2019b, swinbankEnergeticsStarburstdrivenOutflows2019a, concasBeingKLEVERCosmic2022}.
+Overall, ionised galactic outflows are frequently ($70-100\%$) identified in AGN hosts both at low \citep[][]{harrisonKiloparsecscaleOutflowsAre2014, villarmartinTriggeringMechanismProperties2014} and high ($z\sim3$) redshifts \citep[][]{brusaXshooterRevealsPowerful2015, templeIIIEmissionLine2019, kakkadSUPERIISpatially2020, tozziSUPERVIIIFast2024}.
+In the local Universe, the incidence of outflows in main-sequence star-forming galaxies is very low \citep[e.g. $1\%$;][]{rodriguezdelpinoPropertiesionizedOutflows2019}, but since their incidence increases with star formation activity, they become almost ubiquitous in galaxies with the highest star formation rates (SFRs), such as ultra-luminous infrared galaxies \citep[ULIRGs; e.g.][]{arribasionizedGasOutflows2014}.
+At cosmic noon ($z \sim 2-3$), the detection rate in star-forming galaxies increases, probably because observations generally target brighter (and thus more active and massive) systems \citep{genzelSinsSurvey22011, newmanSINSZCSINFSURVEY2012, forsterschreiberKMOS3DSurveyDemographics2019b, freemanMOSDEFSurveyBroad2019}.
 In fact, their incidence seems to significantly decrease in low-mass systems \citep[log$_{10}$(M$_\star$/M$_\odot$)~$<$~9.6;][]{concasBeingKLEVERCosmic2022}.